FrancescoZane/Image-Colorization/README.md

 Zhang et. al, views colorization as a classification task in which each pixel is classified to its corresponding color.

-We implemented both methods using the Pytorch frame- work and compared the results.
+We implemented both methods using the Pytorch framework and compared the results.